stellavidyasari14-cloud/100Hires/README.md

 3. Latest LinkedIn post organized by outhor

 **Why I chose these experts?**
-I have choosen these experts because they have direct experience and clear acomplishment growing B2B SaaS business.
+I selected these experts based on their hands-on experience and demonstrated success in driving growth for B2B SaaS companies.